English 1101 and 1102 Grades and Grading Criteria

 Exit requirements: In English 1101, you must earn a semester grade of C or better to proceed to English 1102 and to receive Area A1 credit; in English 1102 you must earn a semester grade of C or better to receive Area A credit and to proceed to 2000-level English surveys.

 Following instructions is crucial.
 Regardless of the quality of your work in other respects, often the single most important factor in grades on individual assignments is how carefully you follow instructions.
 It is vitally important that you read all instructions for written assignments with carefully focused attention.
 Too often low grades reflect a student's not meeting assignment requirements or not doing the work specifically intended on a particular assignment.
 For instance, say an exam essay's instructions indicate that you are to write about four different literary works' portrayal of heroism and you skim through the instructions and write about heroism in only one work, albeit brilliantly and in depth—the essay would fail because you did not follow instructions.
 For all assignments, large and small, in class and out of class, your grade will be impacted tremendously by how carefully you follow instructions and meet requirements.
-Always read instructions with painstaking care, and let me know anytime you are unsure of what you are being asked to do on any assignment.
+Always read instructions with painstaking care, and let me know whenever you are unsure of what you are being asked to do on any assignment.

 My grading criteria for "smaller assignments"

 By "smaller assignments" I mean all graded work other than formal papers and midterm and final exams.

 In grading most smaller assignments, I evaluate your work with two primary criteria in mind: 1) the extent to which it meets and follows the assignment's intent by heeding instructions carefully and precisely, and 2) the level of effort indicated by your work.